clalancette/pycdlib/docs/design.md

 ## PyCdlib solution

 PyCdlib allows the user to either open an existing ISO or create a new ISO from scratch.
-From that point forward, the ISO can be manipulated or introspected in various ways by
+From that point forward, the ISO can be manipulated or introspected in various ways by calling additional APIs on the object.
+Once the filesystem has been modified to the users specification, it can then be written out to a file descriptor.

 ## Testing